thequantumcog/website/content/posts/2023/shenanigan-free-windows-installation.md

 - Assign Data partition `assign letter=c:`
 **NOTE: You may need to UNASSIGN an existing C: drive**

-### Verify the Windows Version to Install
+### Selecting Windows Version to Install

-DISM is at the heart of every Windows installation.
-You need to do a verification on your installation ISO to figure out the source index # that you will install.
+DISM is the tool that is actually used to install windows.
+You can use the following command to get index# of the Windows Version you want to install.

 ```
 DISM /Get-ImageInfo /imagefile:x:\sources\install.wim
 ```

-Note the Index: # that you want to install
+**Note the Index: # that you want to install**

-### Install Main Windows Data
+### Install Windows Data

-Now we copy over the operating system in its entirety.
+Now we copy the windows data into the disk.

 ```
 DISM /apply-image /imagefile:x:\sources\install.wim /index:2 /applydir:c: